T3KScarecrow/Alagaesia-Wiki/Alagaesia/Important People/CLASSIFIED (SPOLIERS WITHIN)/Professor Percival Thaliarchus.md

 - **Quirky**: Always armed with odd sayings, unusual habits, and peculiar outfits.
 - **Inventive**: Constantly sketching, building, or tinkering with contraptions no one else understands.
 - **Compassionate**: Driven by an unyielding desire to help others and improve the world.
-- **Eccentric**: Prone to bursts of energy, erratic behavior, and leaps of logic that somehow always work out.
+- **Eccentric**: Prone to bursts of energy, erratic behaviour, and leaps of logic that somehow always work out.
 - **A Touch of Sadness**: Beneath his cheer is a layer of loneliness.
 He’s lived through generations, outlived friends, and sometimes feels disconnected from the mortal world.

 ---